 This is because the earlier you start, the smaller your monthly benefit check will be.
-You can use a Social Security break even calculator to determine the optimal time to start benefits.

-Or, find out your different benefit amounts for different start ages and try various scenarios in a detailed retirement calculator.
-The NewRetirement retirement planning calculator will tell you exactly how your cash flow, net worth, out-of-savings age and debt situation will be impacted by different Social Security benefit amounts and start ages, factoring in penalties for any work income received before full retirement age.
+This powerful tool can tell you exactly how your cash flow, net worth, out-of-savings age and debt situation will be impacted by different Social Security benefit amounts and start ages, factoring in penalties for any work income received before full retirement age.

 How Long Should I Work?